aredotna/building/_posts/2017-08-15-participatory.markdown

 - featured
 layout: post
 image: https://d2w9rnfcy7mm78.cloudfront.net/1196714/original_f071ddfd02eaaf3e52148ff767c32ee4.jpg
+author: "Anastasia Davydova Lewis"
+description: "Participatory channels are open for anyone to add to, creating an experimental environment that encourages play."
 ---

 _A Collection of Channels is a series highlighting channels we’re paying attention to on Are.na.
 Participatory channels are open for anyone to add to, creating an experimental environment that encourages play._